 If, however, there is evidence that you as the tenant caused the mold in the building, then the costs for removing the mold may be passed on to you.
 Your personal legal protection insurance does not cover this type of situation because the damage is due to the gradual effects of factors such as temperature, atmospheric conditions and humidity.
 If you have personal legal protection insurance, then check to see whether your policy includes legal advice.

 Poor air quality and a foul smell are the first signs of mold in your home.
 Often you won’t see any of the typical gray spots on the wall.
 Infestations are sometimes not visible at all and can hide in your walls or behind furniture that has been pushed up close to the wall.
-The invisible spores will nonetheless spread throughout the room and over time throughout your entire apartment or house.
+The invisible spores will nonetheless spread through the room and over time throughout your entire apartment or house.
 A small concentration of mold poses no risk to your health.
 But once the concentration reaches a certain density, it puts a strain on your respiratory tract and is bad for your health in general.
-Mold in the bedroom can be injurious over a longer period of time because this is where we spend most of our time.
+Mold in the bedroom in particular can be injurious over a longer period of time because this is generally where we spend most of our time.

-As the saying goes, an ounce of prevention is worth a pound of cure.
-If you already have a significant amount of mold in your apartment, experts advise that you have it removed immediately.
-In areas where there is a smaller amount of mold, it’s best if you wash the moldy spots with a five-percent caustic soda solution and 80% alcohol.
+It’s well know that prevention is better than cure.
+But if you already have a large infestation, the experts advise you to remove it as soon as possible.
+In areas where there is a smaller amount of mold, it’s best if you wash the moldy spots with a five-percent caustic soda solution and 80-proof alcohol.
 Make sure to protect your eyes and skin while you remove the mold from the wall.
-If the mold is widespread, you may have to replace the carpet, resurface the walls or even replace incorrectly installed insulation.
-You will need professionals for this.
+If the mold is widespread, you may have to replace the carpet, resurface the walls or even reinstall faulty insulation.
+You will need to call in the professionals for this.

 Cold rooms are more conducive to mold than heated rooms.
 So make sure that your rooms are at least 16 degrees Celsius.
 The ideal temperature is between 19 and 20 degrees.
 Air that is too warm absorbs water vapor, which can also cause mold to grow.
 Even in winter you should never heat your rooms to over 20 degrees.
 Mold can quickly start to grow in the shower or bathroom, so you need to pay close attention to the temperature in there.